ministryofjustice/moj-frontend/docs/components/scrollable-pane/index.md

 title: Scrollable pane
 status: To be reviewed
 statusDate: November 2022
-excerpt: "Use the scrollable pane component when you have content (typically a table) which unavoidably overflows the page."
+lede: "Use the scrollable pane component when you have content (typically a table) which unavoidably overflows the page."
 ---

 {% example template="examples/default", colocated=true, height=470 %}